Economic Indicators and Stock Market Dynamics

 - Gross Domestic Product (GDP): The Pulse of the Economy

 GDP measures the total value of goods and services produced in a country over a specific period, typically a quarter or a year.
 It’s the mother of all economic indicators, telling us whether an economy is growing or shrinking.
 When GDP is growing, it usually means businesses are doing well, consumers are spending, and stocks are more likely to go up.
-If GDP is shrinking, well, grab your parachute — stocks might be headed down.
+If GDP is shrinking, well, grab your parachute the stocks might be headed down.

 Think of GDP like a treadmill speed setting.
 When it’s high, everyone’s running and sweating and feeling the burn.
 When it’s low, everyone’s just casually strolling with a latte in hand.